itsXILO/itsXILO/README.md

 **April 2026 – July 2026**

 - Developed backend APIs using Node.js and Express.js
-- Worked with PostgreSQL, Drizzle ORM and Redis
+- Worked with PostgreSQL, Drizzle ORM and Neon DB
 - Implemented JWT Authentication
 - Optimized backend modules and fixed production bugs
 - Collaborated with the team using Git & GitHub